Malakpet metro station

-The Malakpet Metro Station is located on the Red Line of the Hyderabad Metro.
+The Malakpet Metro Station is located on the Red Line of the Hyderabad Metro, India.
 This station was opened to public on 2018.
 The eastern parts of the old city have access to the metro via the Malakpet metro station.

 History

 It was opened on 24 September 2018.

 The station

 Structure

 Malakpet elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
 Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.